aws-solutions/media-services-application-mapper/docs/DEV_PROCESS.md

 ✓ Installed prepare-commit-msg hook to [...]/.git/hooks/prepare-commit-msg
 ```

-This tool will be used during a commit to check your incoming changes for secrets.
-When configured as a git hook, the commit will be stopped if any potentially sensitive data is detected.
+This tool will be used before a commit to check your incoming changes for secrets.
+When configured as a git hook, the commit will be prevented if any potentially sensitive data is detected.

 ### Continuous Integration and Deployment